circa 1660-1745, 380 Washington Street Norwich, CT

 Please note, this is a private residence and is not open to the public

 The Arnold Family’s Troubles

 Hannah Waterman Arnold nurtured her children with a gentle, but firm hand and instructed her son to “always choose that your companions be your betters, that by their good example you may learn.”
-Benedict attended school in Montville, but in 1752, he was sent to a private school under Hannah’s kinsman, Dr. Cogswell, in Canterbury.
-It was the expectation that Benedict would attend Yale.
-Benedict was taught subjects such as English, mathematics, logic and history.
+Benedict attended school in Montville, but in 1752, he was sent to a private school under Hannah’s relative, Dr. Cogswell, in Canterbury.
+Since young Benedict was from a respectable family, it was the expectation that he would further his studies at Yale.
 Hannah was a pious woman and instructed Cogswell to attend to her son’s religious education.